khangvtran/angelhack-nationwide/readme.md

-# Huntr
+# HouseFinder

 ## App Description

-At [AngelHack Nationwide](http://nationwidehackathon.com/), five men came together to produce a wondrous creation of technology: Huntr.
-Huntr is a web application that aims to assist millenials in navigating the complex chore of choosing a long-term housing solution and prepare them to be responsible property buyers.
+At [AngelHack Nationwide](http://nationwidehackathon.com/), five men came together to produce a wondrous creation of technology: HouseFinder.
+A web application that aims to assist millenials in navigating the complex chore of choosing a long-term housing solution and prepare them to be responsible property buyers.
 With a simplistic and interactive UI, one is presented with data which corresponds to their current financial situation.

 ## Design Elements